QuChunhe/study/Linux.md

 * Throughput: a high application operation rate or data transfer rate
 * Resource utilization: efficiency for a given application workload

+Application Performance Techniques
+* Selecting an I/O Size.
+“Initialization tax” is paid for small and large I/O alike.
+For efficiency, the more data transferred by each I/O, the better.
+* Caching.
+An important aspect of the cache is how it manages integrity, so that lookups do not return stale data.
+This is called cache coherency and can be expensive to perform—ideally not more so than the benefit the cache provides.
+* Buffering.
+To improve write performance, data may be coalesced in a buffer before being sent to the next level.

 # Setting

 [The /proc filesystem documentation ](http://linuxinsight.com/proc_filesystem.html)